Wedding Insurance and Coronavirus - What Do I Need To Know?

 The same logic applies though as choosing not to go ahead with your wedding.
 If there's specific Government advice to avoid travel to that country or region, then you may be covered by your travel insurance policy.
 If you choose not to go though, then it's likely you wont be able to make a claim.

 When will wedding insurance be available again?

-Many UK wedding insurance providers haven't been selling new policies since mid-March while they assess the impact of the virus and potential claims arising from it.
+Many UK wedding insurance providers haven't been selling new policies since mid-March 2020 while they assessed the impact of the virus and potential claims arising from it.
 Existing policyholders are unaffected though and their policies are still valid.
 We're not certain when the general sale of wedding insurance will resume - this is dependent on the underwriters reviewing risk and potentially adjusting new policy premiums and terms to reflect that.